mcldev/my-bootstrap-menu/readme.txt

 = Then... =
 3. Inside Wordpress admin, go to Appearance > My Bootstrap Menu
 4. Select which menu or location to Bootstrap and select the checkbox: 'Bootstrap this menu'
-5. Configure any other setttings
+5. Configure any other settings
 6. Save and go to your site to see your new Menu!

 == Frequently Asked Questions ==